All About Diamonds

 Color

-Diamonds occur in a variety of colors from steel gray to white, blue, yellow and a range of darkening colours through to black.
+From colourless to fancy hues, a diamond’s colour impacts its allure.
+We stock a range of diamonds, including rare fancy colour options, perfect for unique gold engagement rings or custom wedding jewellery in Cork.
+Diamonds occur in a variety of colours from steel grey to white, blue, yellow and a range of darkening colours through to black.

 The majority of diamonds that are mined are in a range of pale yellow or brown color that is termed the normal color range.
 Diamonds that are of intense yellow or brown, or any other color are called fancy color diamonds.
 Diamonds that are of the very highest purity are totally colorless, and appear a bright white.
 The degree to which diamonds exhibit body color is one of the four value factors by which diamonds are assessed.